yuxshao/ptcollab/src/styles/config.ini.md

 BlackNote=#202020
 WhiteLeft=#80837E78
 BlackLeft=#804E4B61
+BlackLeftInner=#1A1949
 Black=#000000

+[platform]
+WindowBorder="#494949"
+WindowText="#000000"
+WindowCaption="#FFFFFF"
+WindowDark=false

 [fonts]
 Editor="Sans serif"
 Meter="Sans serif"
 ```

 Notes:
 - The alpha channels for colors `FadedWhite` and `Font` in `[parameters]` are discarded.
 - The alpha channel in color `Playhead` is halved because the opacity of the playheads vary based on other factors.
+- All of the settings in the `platform` section have platform-dependent behavior.
+All of the color values will have their alpha ignored.
+  - On Windows 10, the only setting that works is `WindowDark`, which influences whether the title bar uses the operating system's immersive dark mode.
+  - On Windows 11, `WindowCaption`, `WindowBorder`, and `WindowText` correspond to the title bar's draggable area, borders, and window title respectively. `WindowDark` does the same thing as it does on Windows 10 if `WindowCaption` has not been set.
+  - On macOS, `WindowCaption` loosely influences the color of the title bar.
+It is not exact because the operating system manipulates the color to ensure there can be enough contrast between it and the title bar text.
+This means that sometimes the color will be lighter or darker than what you put in.
+  - On other operating systems, these parameters do nothing.

 The colors can be in any of these 3 formats;
 - `#RGB`; "Web colors" -- reduced detail RGB hex value.